 In October 2010, Venezuela made a high-level political commitment to work with the FATF and CFATF to address its strategic AML/CFT deficiencies.
-Since October, Venezuela has taken steps towards improving its AML/CFT regime, including by issuing regulations for the securities sector.
-However, the FATF has determined that certain strategic deficiencies remain.
-Venezuela should continue to work with the FATF and CFATF on implementing its action plan to address these deficiencies, by: (1) adequately criminalising terrorist financing including (Special Recommendation II); (2) establishing and implementing adequate procedures to identify and freeze terrorist assets (Special Recommendations I and III); (3) ensuring a fully operational and effectively functioning Financial Intelligence Unit (Recommendation 26); (4) implementing adequate CDD guidelines for all sectors (Recommendation 5); and (5) establishing adequate STR reporting obligations for ML and FT (Recommendation 13 and Special Recommendation IV).
+The FATF has determined that certain strategic deficiencies remain.
+Venezuela should continue to work with the FATF and CFATF on implementing its action plan to address these deficiencies, including by: (1) adequately criminalising terrorist financing (Special Recommendation II); (2) establishing and implementing adequate procedures to identify and freeze terrorist assets (Special Recommendations I and III); (3) ensuring a fully operational and effectively functioning Financial Intelligence Unit, in particular addressing the operational autonomy of the FIU (Recommendation 26); (4) implementing adequate CDD guidelines for all sectors (Recommendation 5); and (5) establishing adequate STR reporting obligations for ML and FT (Recommendation 13 and Special Recommendation IV).
 The FATF encourages Venezuela to address its remaining deficiencies and continue the process of implementing its action plan.